 K2 Valid Grounds for Appeal

-K2.1 Students can only appeal against an assessment result or a decision of an Assessment Board/relevant Research Committee for one or more of the following reasons:
+K2.1 The burden of proof lies with the student to demonstrate valid grounds.
+Students can only appeal against an assessment result, a decision of an Assessment Board/relevant Research Committee, a decision relating to student progress, for one or more of the following valid grounds:

-- That the student’s performance in an assessment suffered through illness or other compelling circumstances which could not have been reasonably reported at the time of the assessment; students who base an appeal on this ground will be expected to show why the circumstances could not have been reported earlier
+i.
+Further to K1.10 and the opportunity for support in the Request for Additional Consideration policy; that the student’s performance in an assessment still suffered through compelling circumstances which could not have been reasonably reported at the time of the assessment.
+Students who base an appeal on this ground will be expected to demonstrate and evidence why the circumstances could not have been reported earlier and supportive procedures followed.

 K3 Invalid Grounds for Appeal

 K3.1 Students cannot appeal against academic judgement, see F3.1 and G3.1.
 If an appeal is assessed as based on academic judgement the University reserves the right to reject it without further investigation.

 K3.2 Students cannot make an appeal based on a complaint which was not formally recorded at least 5 working days prior to completion of the assessment process, i.e. formal release of results, see F8.9 and G9.6.